girder/girder_worker/docs/builtin-plugins.rst

 The :py:class:`girder_worker.docker.transforms.girder.ProgressPipe` class can be used to facilitate streaming real-time progress reporting from a docker task to its associated Girder job.
-It uses a named pipe to provide a simplistic interface within the container that is usable from any runtime environment.
+It uses a named pipe to provide a simple interface within the container that is usable from any runtime environment.

 The following example code shows the Girder side task invocation for using ``ProgressPipe``: